djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 Great I can get 4G on the Three network

+Games - you have to pay for them!
+No snake.

 ### Button Tones

 Settings, Profiles, Normal.
 Three bars, Settings, Adjust Volume, Key tone (I have mine on 0)

 ## UK Phone Network summary

 There are 4 physical phone networks MNO (Major Mobile Network Operators) in the UK.
 Others such as Tesco piggyback.

-- EE (part of BT Group merger of Orange and T-Mobile)
+- EE (part of BT Group merger of Orange and T-Mobile) - got sim card on order
-- Three
+- Three - my current provdier
-- O2 (giffgaff)
+- O2 (giffgaff) - my wifes (nearly got wifi). great website. got sim on order
-- Vodaphone
+- Vodaphone - got a sim card on order

 ## Mobile Virtual Network Operators